Table of Contents

 What is Addiction?

 An addiction is a more serious and problematic type of habit.
 It is a chronic brain disorder characterized by compulsive engagement in a behavior or substance use despite negative consequences.
-Addictions can be physically or psychologically addictive and can involve substances such as drugs or alcohol or behaviours such as gambling or shopping.
+Addictions can be physically or psychologically addictive and can involve substances such as drugs or alcohol or behaviors such as gambling or shopping.

 How to distinguish between addiction and habit?